Table of Contents

 The treatment could be:

-- Physical therapy is done with a goal of attaining functional recovery of the patient.
+- Physical therapy is done with the goal of attaining the functional recovery of the patient.
 Both chest and limb physiotherapy.

 - Occupational therapy to achieve a residual function for activities of daily living.

-- High-dose corticosteroids reduce swelling around the injured part and relieve any compressions.
+- High-dose corticosteroids reduce the swelling around the injured part and relieve any compressions.

 - Bisphosphonates are administered in patients with bony lesions.

-- Skeletal muscle relaxants help in relieving the spasticity associated with weak muscles and allow for physical exercises.
+- Skeletal muscle relaxants help in relieving the spasticity associated with weak muscles and allow for physical exercise.

-- Analgesics such as opioids to maintain patients comfort.
+- Analgesics such as opioids to maintain the patients’ comfort.

-- Skin care of the neurologically compromised patient to avoid development of pressure ulcers.
-This is achieved by use of alternating pressure mattresses, 2 hourly turning of the patient and padding of bony surfaces.
+- Skincare of the neurologically compromised patient to avoid the development of pressure ulcers.
+This is achieved by the use of alternating pressure mattresses, the 2-hourly turning of the patient and padding of bony surfaces.

-Administration of antibiotics in infective causes.
+It involves administration of antibiotics in infective causes.
 Surgical decompression is done with a goal of reducing pressure on the spinal cord or the nerve roots.
 After surgery, the patients are monitored for recovery of motor and sensory function.
-Early intervention within 48 hours is advocated with studies indicating good results with intervention within 6 hours of injury.
+Early intervention, within 48 hours, is advocated; studies indicate good results with intervention within 6 hours of injury.

-Spinal cord injuries involving the cervical region should involve placement of a cervical collar at first contact with the patient to immobilize the spine and limit further injury to the spinal cord.
+Spinal cord injuries involving the cervical region should include placement of a cervical collar at first contact with the patient to immobilize the spine and limit further injury to the spinal cord.